East Silver Spring Neighborhood Greenway

 Additionally, the County’s FY23-FY28 Capital Budget included funding for the East Silver Spring Neighborhood Greenway, which includes the length of Grove Street.
 As a result, MCDOT will begin a design project to look at potential neighborhood greenway treatments to slow cars and reduce the amount of traffic on Cedar Street between Wayne Avenue and Bonifant Street, Bonifant Street between Cedar Street and Grove Street, Houston Street between Cedar Street and Thayer Avenue, and Woodbury Drive between Sligo Avenue and Philadelphia Avenue.
 The project will also look at a bicyclist and pedestrian connection along Sligo Avenue between Grove Street and Woodbury Drive and a safe, low-stress crossing of Sligo Avenue in that stretch.

-The 30% design was completed in Spring 2024 and a hearing before the Montgomery County Planning Board is expected in late Summer 2024.
-Construction is not expected to begin until late Spring 2025.
+The 30% design was completed in Spring 2024 and a hearing before the Montgomery County Planning Board is scheduled for September 12, 2024.
+Construction is not expected to begin until late Summer 2025.

 Contact Us